This page is designed to answer the following questions:

 - Reading & writing care plans

 - Reading letters and emails

-- Keeping records e.g. MAR sheets, money sheets, communications book
+- Keeping records (e.g. MAR sheets, money sheets, communications book etc.)

 - Writing risk assessments

-You won’t need to be an expert at calculus or trigonometry but you should be able to manage simple arithmetic (even if using a calculator) and have a good understanding of some basic mathematical concepts such as percentages, fractions, measurements, decimals etc.
+You won’t need to be an expert at calculus or trigonometry.
+Still, you should be able to manage simple arithmetic (even if using a calculator) and understand some basic mathematical concepts such as percentages, fractions, measurements, decimals, etc.

 You will use your numeracy skills every day in an adult care setting.
 Some tasks that require good numeracy skills are: